motaylormo/ft_ssl/notes&examples_hashing/sha224_2block.md

 ```

 ## Words (first block)
-512-bit block of the binary, transformed into 64, 32-bit "words":.
+512-bit block of the binary, transformed into 64, 32-bit "words".
 The first 16 words are just 32-bit sections of the block, flipped to little endian.
 The rest are produced by running those first 16 through a fuction.
 ```
 W[ 0] = 61626364    W[16] = eb8012ad    W[32] = a835e16a    W[48] = 0b706583
 W[ 1] = 62636465    W[17] = a7c3ae92    W[33] = 1dff4429    W[49] = 179312ca